devuri/wp-option/README.md

 #### Using a Custom Callable

-The constructor of the `WP_OptionBridge` accepts a `callable` parameter that replaces the default WordPress `get_option` function.
+The constructor of the `WPOptionBridge` accepts a `callable` parameter that replaces the default WordPress `get_option` function.
 A `callable` in PHP is something that can be called as a function.
 This includes actual functions, static class methods, and object methods, among others.

 Here's how you can utilize this feature: